30. User Defined Approach¶

 The approach does not create an airport traffic pattern or a pattern like structure.
 Add user defined waypoints to the flight plan for lateral guidance around the destination.

-User defined approaches are part of a flight plan unlike airport traffic patterns ( Traffic Patterns) which are only map display features.
+User defined approaches are part of a flight plan similar to a procedure unlike Traffic Patterns which is only a map display feature.

 This type of approach can be removed like other procedures by deleting one of the legs in the flight plan table.

-The approach is saved in the annotated PLN flight plan file (default format) like other approaches.
-User defined waypoints are used for the initial fix and runway threshold when exporting a custom approach to other flight plan formats than PLN.
+The approach is saved in the LNMPLN flight plan file like other approaches.
+User defined waypoints are used for the initial fix and runway threshold when exporting a custom approach to other flight plan formats than LNMPLN.

 An user defined or custom approach consists of two waypoints which also indicate the runway name: